Richard Acland: First years

-He was educated at Rugby School and Balliol College, Oxford, before qualifying as a barrister (admitted at the Inner Temple in 1930).
+He was educated at Rugby School and at Balliol College, Oxford, before qualifying as a barrister (admitted at the Inner Temple in 1930).
 He briefly served in peacetime as a lieutenant in the 96th (Royal Devon Yeomanry) Field Brigade, RA.

-Acland stood unsuccessfully for Parliament as potential MP for Torquay at the 1929 general election.
+Acland stood unsuccessfully for Parliament as the Liberal candidate for Torquay at the 1929 general election.
 He was elected Liberal MP for Barnstaple at the 1935 election, having first contested the seat in the 1931 general election.
 He was a junior whip for the Liberals.
 He helped launch the Popular Front in December 1936.
 His politics changed course subsequently, as seen in the various political pamphlets he wrote.

-On 15 April 1936, he married Anne Stella Alford, an architect, and together they had four sons, including John Dyke Acland and Robert D. Acland.
+On 15 April 1936, he married Anne Stella Alford, an architect; together they had four sons, including John Dyke Acland and Robert D. Acland.

 He succeeded his father as baronet in 1939.

 Common Wealth Party

 In 1942, Acland broke from the Liberals to found the socialist Common Wealth Party with J. B. Priestley and Tom Wintringham, opposing the coalition between the major parties.
 During the Second World War, the new party showed signs of a breakthrough, especially in London and Merseyside, winning three by-elections.
 However, the 1945 general election was a severe disappointment.
 Only one Member of Parliament, Ernest Millington, was elected, and other figures left, some joining the Labour Party.
 Acland himself failed to win Putney, where he came third.